 - It is also important to note that rebates take time to be processed and received by payers.
-As such, 2021 data submitted to CIVHC in September of 2022 may not reflect all rebates that payers will receive for 2021. - The definition of rebates is inclusive of all compensation from manufacturers to payers, not solely rebates. - More insurance carriers submitted data in 2022 than in prior years. - Insurance carriers defined drug type (i.e. generic, brand, and specialty) for their submissions. - One small payer was excluded from this report due to data quality concerns. - The covid-19 pandemic caused an increase in drug spending in general.
-The pandemic also caused a rise in brand and specialty spending due to the lack of availability of some generic drugs.
+As such, 2021 data submitted to CIVHC in September of 2022 may not reflect all rebates that payers will receive for 2021. - The definition of rebates is inclusive of all compensation from manufacturers to payers, not solely rebates. - One small payer was excluded from this report due to data quality concerns. - The covid-19 pandemic caused an increase in drug spending in general.
+The pandemic also caused a rise in brand specialty and specialty spending due to the lack of availability of some generic drugs.